 Once credentials have been issued, your organization will contact the local Cash office to request that all ABAs be linked (in the order for/order by table) to the Administrative ABA.

 After the links are complete, the Administrator can begin restricting access (see step 7) to Subscribers.

 NOTE: Once the ABAs have been linked, any Subscriber with a new or old credential will be able to order for all ABAs until the previous credential has been deleted and the Administrator has restricted access on new credentials.

-The Administrator can restrict the endpoints a Subscriber can order for.
+The Administrator can restrict the endpoints for which a Subscriber can place orders.